pcw109550/write-up/2022/CODEGATE/Final/Look_It_Up/README.md

 >  Submitted to KAIST Orakle Blockchain Academy

 Hi.
-The KAIST GoN team [won](https://cs.kaist.ac.kr/board/view?bbs_id=news&bbs_sn=10476&page=1&skey=subject&svalue=&menu=83) the CODEGATE 2022 international hacking defense competition (CTF) held on November 7th and 8th, 2022.
+The KAIST GoN team [won](https://cs.kaist.ac.kr/board/view?bbs_id=news&bbs_sn=10476&page=1&skey=subject&svalue=&menu=83) the CODEGATE 2022 International Hacking Defense Competition (CTF) university division held on November 7 and 8, 2022.
 Our team consisted of a team of 4 including me, and I contributed by solving problems related to blockchain and cryptography during the finals.

 In this article, I would like to introduce CTF, solve the blockchain problem (problem name: `Look It Up`) that was presented in the finals, and deal with the background knowledge to understand it.
 I hope this article is a pleasant starting point for understanding blockchain security.